wombleton/gitlaw-nz/acts/C/Crimes (Internationally Protected Persons, United Nations and Associated Personnel, and Hostages) Act 1980.md

     *   (d) he or she makes the threat with the intention of compelling the person, or any other person, to do or refrain from doing an act.

-    (2) Every one who commits a crime against this section is liable on conviction on indictment to imprisonment for a term not exceeding---
+    (2) Every one who commits a crime against this section is liable on conviction to imprisonment for a term not exceeding---

     *   (a) 7 years; or